 The Mapuche Lafkenche nation lives at the gateway to Patagonia in southern Chile.
-Despite colonization, they have preserved their traditions over time—protecting their land and keeping alive their prayers and ways of honoring the spirits.
-They are a nation of the moon, with silver as a symbol of their water lineage—beings guided by lunar cycles.
-Their lives revolve around these cycles, carrying messages about the feminine, the role of women, and the balance of the human lineage.
+Despite centuries of colonization, they have preserved their ancestral ways—protecting the land, keeping their prayers alive, and honoring the spirits.
+Guided by lunar cycles, their traditions carry messages about water, the feminine, and the balance of human life.

-Today, after a long absence, they return to our home—their home—to deliver a message.
-This is a call for everyone to come.
+Today, after a long absence, Panchita and Calfín return to our home—their home—to share medicine, prayer, and vision.
+This is a call for all to gather, to sing, to pray, and to step outside of time together.

 All are warmly invited.